balcortex/100_days_code_web_development/README.md

 Today I changed the text buttons for image buttons to enhance the visuals.
 The buttons have round corners and change color on hover and active actions.

+## Day 086 - 2023/11/28

+Today, I changed the UI to display the selection as an image, not just text.
+I only wrote the HTML this day, so the image is fixed for now.